Bayesian Dynamic Quantile Model Averaging: BDQMA efficiency on simulated series

 \subsection{Smooth change in quantiles}

-We assume the true quantile parameters have the following dynamics: the constant term $\beta_{1,t}^*$ is fixed at $\beta_1^{*}=2$, $ \beta_{2,t}^*$ has a change in slope at a given point in time $t=100$, while the third parameter $\beta_{3,t}^*$ is characterised by a smooth, sinusoidal transition between two different levels:
+We assume the true quantile parameters exhibit the following dynamics: the constant term $\beta_{1,t}^*$ remains fixed at $\beta_1^{*}=-2.5$, the coefficient $\beta_{2,t}^*$ undergoes a change in slope at a specific time point $t=100$, and the third parameter $\beta_{3,t}^*$ follows a smooth, sinusoidal transition between two distinct levels:

-with $a=0.2$, $b=2$ and $c=5$.
+with $a=0.2$, $b=1$ and $c=5$.